Congratulations! You have finished writing your novel.

 Signing a copy of your printed book is a great experience

 Here are my recommendations on seven steps to improve the first draft of your novel.
-I illustrate the steps with experience of my new Istanbul-based thriller Palladium, on which I am working now.
+I illustrate the steps with experience of my new Istanbul-based thriller Palladium, which I revised for several months a year after finishing the first draft.

 - Put your manuscript to one side (“in the drawer”) and focus on another project for a while: a month, or two, or three.
 This gives you a bit of a distance, so that you can take a fresh look when you start revising.
 I put Palladium away for a year while I wrote another novel.